linux-china/reactive-demo/README.md

 * Mono: A Reactive Streams {@link Publisher} with basic rx operators that completes successfully by emitting an element, or with an error.
 * FluxSink: next/error/complete sink to push data to flux
 * FluxProcessor: processor
+* Signal: A domain representation of a Reactive Stream signal.
+There are 4 distinct signals and their possible sequence is defined as such: onError | (onSubscribe onNext* (onError | onComplete)?)

 #### Akka Stream